-What 1,500 voicemails reveal about American voters
+What thousands of voicemails reveal about American voters

 Devastated.
 Ecstatic.
 Afraid.
 Hopeful.

 We asked American voters how they are feeling about the outcome of the election and their new president.
-You left us more than 1,500 voicemails.
+You have now left us more than 6,000 voicemails.
 Here's what you said.

 We're still listening: 646-535-9720